ortus-docs/commandbox-docs/embedded-server/multi-site-support/multi-site-examples.md

 ```
 {% endcode %}

-And here are the `.site.json` files from each of the web roots.
+And here are the `.site.json` files from each of the web roots:

 {% code title="site1/.site.json" %}
 ```javascript